Ash-droid007/4G-V-5G-Presentation/README.md

+# 4G vs 5G Presentation 📶

+This presentation explains the core differences between 4G and 5G, their applications, and the impact on technology and communication.

+📄 [Click here to view the PDF Presentation](./4G-vs-5G.pdf

 4G vs 5G: What's the Real Difference?

 This presentation compares the core differences between 4G and 5G wireless technologies in terms of: